-Born from an institutional commitment to provide real-world opportunities for every student, Cincinnati Smart is a unique brand of know-how.
+Born from an institutional commitment to provide real-world opportunities for every student, Cincinnati provides a unique brand of know-how.
 It’s an education that is both rigorous and relevant.
 It’s the enthusiasm you feel when you take ownership of your future.
 And it’s in our DNA.
-After all, we invented cooperative education more than 100 years ago.
-Today the UC classroom extends to nearly every corner of the globe, from internships at Cincinnati’s Fortune 500 companies to study abroad semesters or summers to our trailblazing joint venture with China’s Chongqing University.
+After all, we invented cooperative education more than 110 years ago.
+Today the Cincinnati classroom extends to nearly every corner of the globe, from internships at the city’s Fortune 500 companies to study abroad experiences to our trailblazing joint venture with China’s Chongqing University.

-Listed in the top tier of national universities, UC climbed 27 spots in the U.S.News & World Report rankings over the past five years—no other institution in the top 130 has risen as much.
-UC boasts 50 programs ranked among the top 50 in the nation and many more that are highly selective.
+Listed in the top tier of national universities, Cincinnati boasts 50 programs ranked among the top 50 in the nation and many more that are highly selective.
 With an academic master plan focused on attracting the best and brightest, our class profile, retention numbers, and graduation rates are strong and continue to rise.

 Find your niche

-With more than 400 student organizations, 100+ learning communities, and a robust first-year experience program, UC provides new students with all the tools they need to successfully transition to college life.
+With over 500 student organizations, 100+ learning communities, and a robust first-year experience program, Cincinnati provides new students with all the tools they need to successfully transition to college life.
 Welcome Weekend, Convocation, and many other first-year initiatives are specifically designed to create opportunities for friendships.
 It’s all about building a small-college feel without giving up big-time opportunities.
-It’s about nearly 44,000 students calling UC “home.”
+It’s about nearly 45,000 students calling the University of Cincinnati “home.”

-UC’s campus is alive with activity, from Division I-A sports, like Bearcats football played in the nation’s fourth-oldest site, to the annual DAAP fashion show, held in our #1-ranked Campus Recreation Center, to one of the top 10 collegiate Relay For Life events in the nation.
+Cincinnati’s campus is alive with activity, from Division I sports—like Bearcats football played in the nation’s fourth-oldest playing site, historic Nippert Stadium—to the highly acclaimed annual fashion show held in our #1 ranked Campus Recreation Center.
 You won’t be at a loss for things to do.

-Approximately 80% of UC freshmen live on campus.
-And no wonder—UC residence halls aren’t your parents’ dorm rooms.
+Approximately 80% of first-year students live on campus.
+And no wonder—Cincinnati’s residence halls aren’t your parents’ dorm rooms.
 Fully furnished with air conditioning, cable TV, and high-speed Internet, many include kitchenettes and offer suite-style accommodations and panoramic vistas.
-In addition, living communities are available for first-generation college students, honors students, student-athletes, and those with other special interests, as well as students grouped by academic discipline such as nursing, engineering, or performing arts.
+In addition, living communities are available for first-generation college students, honors students, student-athletes, and those with other special interests, as well as students grouped by academic disciplines such as Nursing, Engineering, or Performing Arts.

-Our unique, “most beautiful” campus (Forbes), covering 473 acres, is surprisingly nestled within a vibrant metropolitan location less than two miles from the heart of downtown Cincinnati.
+Our unique, “most beautiful” campus (Forbes), covering 473 acres, is surprisingly nestled within a vibrant metropolitan location less than two miles from the heart of downtown Cincinnati, which was recently recognized as the second-best mid-sized college town in the country (WalletHub).
 The metro region lists a population of more than two million, with all the big-city amenities you’d expect.
-A source for professional opportunities, inspiration, and energy, Cincinnati is your playground and an extension of your classroom.
+A source for professional opportunities, inspiration, and energy, the city of Cincinnati is your playground and an extension of your classroom.

 Take it to the next level

-All UC students admitted to a baccalaureate program are considered for the University Honors Program.
-Students do not submit a separate application, but rather are invited based on information provided in your admission application; the top approximately 5%–7% of UC students are considered for the Honors Program.
+All Cincinnati students admitted to a baccalaureate program are considered for the University Honors Program.
+Students do not submit a separate application but rather are invited based on information provided in your admission application; typically students invited to join the University Honors Program are among the top 5%–7% of Cincinnati students.
 But it’s not just about academics.
 It’s about helping our most talented students find their passion—and their place in the world.